alexovidiupopa/cryptography/pollard/pollard.md

 \item The Birthday Problem
 \end{enumerate}

-To put it shortly, **Floyd's Tortoise and Hare principle** is inspired from the children story, in the sense that we have two pointers, one for each "animal", and one progresses slower than the other one, and they will eventually meet if there is a cycle to be found. \
+To put it shortly, *Floyd's Tortoise and Hare principle* is inspired from the children story, in the sense that we have two pointers, one for each "animal", and one progresses slower than the other one, and they will eventually meet if there is a cycle to be found. \
 I think the best example to understand it in the field of CS, or at least that is how I managed to grasp the concept, is to think about how you would find a cycle in a Linked List: you would take a fast pointer, which always skips an element, and a slow pointer, which takes them one by one.
 The "hare" will catch up with the "tortoise" at a certain lap, as the "hare" loops repeatedly, and thus prove that there is a cycle and its starting point is where they met.

-The **Birthday Problem** says that in a set of n randomly chosen people, some pair of them will have the same birthday with a certain probability P. Naively, P reaches 100% when n=367, because the number of days covers more than a year, however P reaches 99.9% when n=70. \
+The *Birthday Problem* says that in a set of n randomly chosen people, some pair of them will have the same birthday with a certain probability P. Naively, P reaches 100% when n=367, because the number of days covers more than a year, however P reaches 99.9% when n=70. \
 This is closely related to the notion of mutually exclusive events in probability and statistics, which says that P(A) = 1 - P(nonA), meaning that if event A happens with a probability P(A), then its complementary event nonA happens with probability 1 - P(A). \
-Some remarks about the implementation:
-\begin{enumerate}
-\item The algorithm will run indefinitely for prime numbers, so the number is checked beforehand for primality.
-\item The algorithm may not find the factors and return a failure for composite n.
-In that case, the constant number from the polynomial is increased until a result is found.
-\end{enumerate}

 Euler's algorithm for gcd implementation, needed for Pollard's algorithm below.